 Costs related to the 2017 cybersecurity incident - Costs related to the 2017 cybersecurity incident include legal fees to respond to subsequent litigation and government investigations.
 Through the year ended December 31, 2020, these costs also included incremental costs to transform our information technology, data security and infrastructure.
 For the year ended December 31, 2021, we recorded a pre-tax net benefit of \$0.1 million (\$0.1 million, net of tax).
 For year ended December 31, 2020, we recorded pre-tax expenses of \$365.0 million (\$270.5 million, net of tax).
 Management believes excluding these charges is useful as it allows investors to evaluate our performance for different periods on a more comparable basis.
 Management makes these adjustments to net income when measuring profitability, evaluating performance trends, setting performance objectives and calculating our return on invested capital.
 This is consistent with how management reviews and assesses Equifax's historical performance and is useful when planning, forecasting and analyzing future periods.
-Costs related to the 2017 cybersecurity incident.
+Costs related to the 2017 cybersecurity incident do not include losses accrued for certain legal proceedings and government investigations related to the 2017 cybersecurity incident.